carlh7777/kata/README.md

 ## Gittensor integration

-Kata records the outcome of every duel as an **objective label** on the pull request, so an external system such as Gittensor can read each result without re-running the
+Kata is registered on Gittensor, and `kata-bot` records the outcome of every duel as an **objective label** on the pull request so the result can be read without re-running the evaluation.
+This is implemented today for the live `sn60__bitsec` pack:
-evaluation:

-- `kata:winner:<pack>` — a verified king promotion.
-Applied only by `kata-bot` or a maintainer, and only after the duel and freshness checks pass.
+- `kata:winner:sn60__bitsec` — a verified king promotion.
+Applied only after the duel and freshness checks pass.
-- `kata:mode:<mode>` — the competition mode.
+- `kata:mode:miner` — the competition mode.
 - `kata:invalid`, `kata:losing`, `kata:stale`, `kata:hold` — non-winning outcomes.

-To align Gittensor's **label and score rules** with Kata, configure the repository so that only `kata:winner:*` is treated as a valid outcome and the non-winning labels are excluded.
-Use a specific per-pack rule (e.g. `kata:winner:sn60__bitsec`) with a `kata:winner:*` fallback when packs should score differently; Gittensor resolves the most specific matching label.
-Because a winner label is only ever applied after a verified promotion, the label always reflects a real result — not PR size or opinion.
+Gittensor's **label and score rules** read these labels, so only a verified `kata:winner:*` promotion is recognized as a valid result — not PR size or opinion.
+As more subnets go live, each gets its own `kata:winner:<pack>` label, so packs can be scored independently.

 ---

 ## Roadmap

-See **[docs/milestones.md](docs/milestones.md)** for what's shipped and what's next.
+Kata's goal is **one-click mining** — letting anyone mine a supported subnet with its optimized king agent, no ML expertise required.
+See **[docs/milestones.md](docs/milestones.md)** for the current status and the releases toward it.

 ---